 The recipe has carbohydrates that are slowly digested or are modified to release slowly into the body.
-For example, lentils, kidney beans, pasta, grain bread, oats, yoghurt, peaches, pears or apples (temperate-climate fruit).
+For example, lentils, kidney beans, pasta, grainy bread, yoghurt, peaches, pears or apples (temperate-climate fruit).

-The recipe has less than 500mg sodium per serve for mains or 250mg sodium for light meals or breakfast.
+The recipe has less than 500 mg sodium per serve for mains or 250 mg sodium for light meals or breakfast.
 Not applied to desserts or baking.
-We use salt-reduced products (stocks and sauces).
+We use salt-reduced products (such as stocks and sauces).
 Note we round figures to 0 or 5 mg.
-This does NOT mean salt-free which must have less than 120mg per 100g and not contain salt or any sodium-based ingredients.
+This does NOT mean salt-free which must have less than 120 mg per 100 g and not contain salt or any sodium-based ingredients.
 For help in converting sodium to salt and vice versa, try my handy guide to Sodium and salt.